-The National Pan-Hellenic Council (NPHC) is the governing body for WKU's nine Historically
+The National Pan-Hellenic Council (NPHC) is the governing body for WKU's eight Historically

 African American letter sororities and fraternities.
 It was formed as a permanent

 organization on May 30, 1930 on the campus of Howard University, in Washington DC,